Mathpix/spectra-review-paper-competition/README.md

 - good coverage of the most important literature on a given topic

 Prizes:

 - 1st place: $5,000
 - 2nd place: $2,000
 - 3rd place: $1,000

-Once we have received the submissions, all papers will be posted publicly on our upcoming Spectra platform for the general public to vote for a winner, who will be announced on March 15th.

 ## Copyright

-Mathpix Inc. reserves to right to publish all submissions, with proper attribution to the authors of course.
+Mathpix, Inc. reserves to right to publish all submissions, with proper attribution to the authors of course.